 Safety Concerns: Just like any other essential oil, tea tree oil is also very potent in nature.
 The main concern is it can cause irritation if the skin comes into direct contact with it.
 So, it always recommended to dilute with any carrier oil like coconut oil, grapeseed oil, almond oil and others.
 Diluted tea tree oil is safe to use for even people with sensitive skin.
 But it is always better to a patch test to be safe.

-Below, we have put together 10 different uses of tea tree essential oil which can be helpful in our regular life.
+Below, we have put together 10 different uses of tea tree essential oil as a home remedy which can be helpful in our regular life.

 Tea Tree Oil Benefits: